deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 Garaaf looked down at his paws and the stump of his ear waggled in a way that somehow managed to convey irritation at himself.
 He dropped to all fours and sure enough his gait was immediately more fluid and easy. “...Habit…” he grumbled.

-The bend up ahead turned out to be another catwalk over another huge space… only this time, it was a well lit vision of pandemonium.
+The bend up ahead turned out to be another catwalk over another huge space… only this time, it was a well-lit vision of Pandemonium.
 There was glowing metal *everywhere,* being carted through the air by drones, held under enormous hydraulic presses or crashed down onto by titanic drop hammers.
 Hunter Workers were moving in well-drilled gangs down there, dragging chunks of steel into position, turning them, levering drifts, dies and punches into place.

 There was pure technology being applied down there, too, well above and beyond the industrial-age bedlam on the floor.
 Ray had to grimace and shield her eyes as a loop of painfully bright molten steel literally flowed out of one orifice on the wall, looped through the air in what must have been an invisible channel of forcefields, and was siphoned easily into a mold without spilling so much as a stray spark.

 The air was skin-tightening, throat-scratching hot.

-It was all so distracting that the three Hunters that stepped out of an elevator in front of them caught them all completely off guard.
+It was all so distracting that the three Hunters that stepped out of an elevator in front of them caught them all completely off-guard.
 The Hunters seemed equally flat-footed, and for a stretched second the two groups stared at each other as though neither could quite believe what they were seeing.

 Cook acted first.
 With a gleeful howl he lunged forward and his makeshift fusion claw knife tore through the lead Hunter’s neck like it was a hanging salmon, almost completely severing its head.
 Ray’s numbed body jolted into action as the Hunter crumpled: her rifle came up, her finger slipped inside the trigger guard, three rounds drilled a second Hunter in its skinny chest before she’d even realized what she was doing.